 In that case, you can simply leave the oscillation setting off, although using it helps circulate and clean air more quickly and effectively.

 I’ve owned oscillating air fans in the past, so I’m not unaccustomed to having one in the room.
 However, I wasn’t sure how I’d feel about having an air cleaner behave similarly.

 After some time, however, it has really grown on me.
 Having the air circulate and become fresher by the moment is great.
 Here’s a short video clip I took demonstrating its operation.

 Noise levels during use

-I used a great little sound level meter I found at Amazon to measure volume.
+I used No products found. to measure volume.
 My measurements were made at 1 meter (3.28 ft) from the purifier.